denniskuzminer/final-project-denniskuzminer/README.md

 Anyways, the app meets the requirements.
 I'd like to finish it and develop it a bit more, but I probably won't have enough time to finish.

+Here are a list of all of the technologies I used that we did not learn in class:
+- Next.js 13
+- Material UI
+- Highcharts
+- React Dnd
+- Typescript
+- Axios
+- AlphaVantage API
+- .env
+- Formik (but it's not really used to it's fullest extent)

 #### Notes

 - Look back at https://github.com/mui/material-ui/issues/34910 for Turbopack MUI compatibility